calroc/Thun/README.md

-understand and has many other nice properties.  **Thun** is a dialect of Joy that attempts to stay very close to the spirit of Joy but does not precisely match the behaviour of the original version written in C.  It started as a Python project called Joypy, but after someone claimed the name on PyPI before me I renamed it to Thun in honor of Manfred Von Thun who created Joy.
+understand and has many other nice properties.  **Thun** is a dialect of Joy that attempts to stay very close to the spirit of Joy but does not precisely match the behaviour of the original version written in C.  It started as a Python project called "Joypy", but after someone claimed that name on PyPI before me I renamed it to Thun in honor of Manfred Von Thun.
+Now there are interpreters implemented in several additional languages (C, Nim, Prolog, Rust).

 Joy is: